 Sudden withdrawal from stimulants can result in severe health complications.
 Without proper medical care and attention in a professionally planned and monitored detox program, the withdrawal process is a dangerous or even deadly part of trying to get sober.
 Cornerstone understands that the notion of withdrawal and detox can seem daunting which is why we work with patients for them to understand the strategy, what to expect, and how their treatment will move forward.

 Find out more about our Stimulant Detox Program, call us now: (714) 547-5373

 Therapy for Stimulant Addiction

 After the detoxification process has been completed, treatment for stimulant addiction will typically involve a combination of one-to-one and group therapy sessions.

-The one on one therapy sessions provide a safe and confidential space to review the treatment is developing and giving a chance to express any worries, discuss challenges, or elements of the recovery process you are pleased or proud of.
+The one-on-one therapy sessions provide a safe and confidential space to review the treatment is developing and give a chance to express any worries, discuss challenges, or elements of the recovery process you are pleased or proud of.
 It can be especially powerful to reflect on any changes, emotionally and physically as you move forward in your recovery from stimulant addiction.

 Cornerstone provides psychotherapy, including cognitive-behavioral therapy (CBT) which has a wealth of empirical evidence as a highly effective problem solving, practical method to uncover the true roots of addiction.
-It can help recognize what triggers exist, and what led the person to feel compelled to take stimulants, and what they were hoping to achieve, and why they felt unable to tackle them without stimulants.
+It can help recognize what triggers exist, what led the person to feel compelled to take stimulants, what they were hoping to achieve, and why they felt unable to tackle them without stimulants.

 In individual therapy, a person has space and support to implement and consider new and healthy ways to deal with stressful events and triggers, forgive themselves for failures, and to let go of painful memories that stimulants had helped mask.
 The combination of therapeutic approaches available at Cornerstone can go far to prevent relapse and enable a person to start building a happy future free from addiction.